opentext-idol/find/Building-Find.md

 `git clone https://github.com/hpe-idol/find.git`

 By default, this will create a folder called `find` with the `master` branch checked out.
+Inside this folder will be a webapp directory containing the Maven project.

-Change your current directory to be the new `find` folder:
+Change your current directory to be the new `webapp` folder:

-`cd find`
+`cd find/webapp`

 Store the Git Commit Hash
 -------------------------